kevguru/static-web-development-services/README.md

 # Static Website Web Development Service

 This repository contains the source code for a website that introduces a company specializing in web development and mobile application.
-The website consists of five pages, including Home, About, Service, Blog, and Contact.
+The website consists of five pages, including Home, About, Service, Blog, Contact and Error Page.

 ## Prerequisites

 Before running the website, ensure that you have Node.js and npm installed on your machine.

 ## Installation

 1. Clone the repository to your local machine: